Java JDK: Overview of versions, differences between LTS, SE, JRE and Java 24

 • Run existing tests on the new JDK version.

-4. Modification of build and CI/CD pipeline
+4. Adjusting the build and CI/CD pipeline

 • Update build tools (Maven, Gradle).